To understand a proverb, and the interpretation; the words of the wise, and their dark sayings.

 You were born with several handicaps, which you must overcome with God’s help.
 All men are born with depraved hearts that lie to them (Pr 14:12; 28:26; Jer 17:9).
 All the learning the world offers is vanity (Is 8:20; I Cor 1:19-20; 3:19-20; I Tim 6:20-21).
 There are few teachers of wisdom left (Amos 8:11-12; II Tim 3:6-7; 4:3-4).
 And you were born in a lazy and impatient generation.
 Instead of McGuffey’s Eclectic Readers, you were trained by Dick and Jane and Dr. Seuss!
 Proverbs are extra difficult for the MTV generation, many of whom were taught the sight method of reading and/or Ebonics.

 Instead of resenting the difficulty of proverbs, rejoice at finding the great spoil of secret wisdom hid among the words (Pr 2:4-5; Ps 119:162).
 Instead of grieving over the effort required, get excited about the intellectual challenge and soul benefit of figuring them out and applying them to your life (Job 23:12; Ps 119:96,104,111).
+Since they are difficult, most others will never learn the wisdom to compete with you.
 Grab the opportunity!

 Why did God inspire dark sayings that are hard to understand?
 Because success, truth, and wisdom are not rights.
-They are privileges by God’s grace for those humble enough to study them diligent (Pr 1:7; 2:1-9).
-Wisdom mocks those who are not humbly earnest (Pr 1:24-33; 8:36).
+They are privileges by God’s grace for those humble enough to study them diligently (Pr 1:7; 2:1-9).
+Wisdom mocks those who are not fervently earnest (Pr 1:24-33; 8:36).
 But wisdom offers herself freely to the passionate (Pr 8:17).

 You have been warned.
 You should read a proverb a day and diligently try to understand it.
 Wisdom is freely offered (Pr 8:1-11; 9:1-12).
 And wisdom should be the principal goal of your life (Pr 4:5-9).
 Dedicate yourself to obtaining God’s wisdom (Pr 18:1-2).
 Love and learn these dark sayings that provide great value and pleasure (Ps 19:7-11).